The Top Books For Learning Golang

 The Go Programming language by Alan A. A. Donovan and Brian W. Kernighan is an absolutely fantastic book that I would highly recommend to everyone wanting to get up to speed with the language.
 It’s comparatively cheap when compared to other technical books and is packed full of excellent information about the fundamentals of go.

-It’s ideal for those of you who want to learn how to write idiomatic go in real-life situations and requires no prior knowledge of the language.
+It’s ideal for those of you who want to learn how to write idiomatic Go in real-life situations and requires no prior knowledge of the language.
+I’ve got a copy of it sitting on my desk that I use often as a reference for some of the more complex aspects of Go and it has yet to let me down!

 The Book Covers